 The most glorious stories in history are odes in praise of the determination of great men and women.
-In the face of adversity, oppression and discrimination, great men like Mahatma Gandhi, Nelson Mandela and Martin Luther King inspired people to stand up for themselves.
-At a time when masses of people were bowing their heads and accepting injustices being heaped on them, these men drew strength from their circumstances and chose not only to survive, but lead the masses into the light.
-From the Dandi March and Harijan movement, to anti-apartheid activism, these men had one ideal they were determined to establish in the world – that all men are created equal.
-While one of them stated it explicitly, each one of them had a dream of a world of freedom, justice and equal opportunity.
+In the face of adversity, oppression, and discrimination, great men like Mahatma Gandhi, Nelson Mandela, and Martin Luther King inspired people to stand up for themselves.
+At a time when masses of people were bowing their heads and accepting injustices being heaped on them, these men drew strength from their circumstances and chose not only to survive but lead the masses into the light.
+From the Dandi March and Harijan movement to anti-apartheid activism, these men had one ideal they were determined to establish in the world – that all men are created equal.
+While one of them stated it explicitly, each one of them had a dream of a world of freedom, justice, and equal opportunity.
 Their vision coupled with hard work and dedication made our world what it is today.
-Their stories are testimony to the power of belief and determination which changed the course of history, laying down the foundation for the birth of great nations.
+Their stories are a testimony to the power of belief and determination which changed the course of history, laying down the foundation for the birth of great nations.

 The will to succeed

 Determination is even found in the routine of our lives.
 It gets us out of bed some mornings when our bodies might still need rest.
-You see it in the brows of labourers at a construction site as they work amidst the dust, heat and noise.
-You see it in the deliberate first steps a baby takes while learning to walk, and in the way an animal protects her young from predators.
+You see it in the brows of laborers at a construction site as they work amidst the dust, heat, and noise.
+You see it in the deliberate first steps a baby takes while learning to walk, and in the way, an animal protects her young from predators.
 It is thus a quality so integral to our existence, that very often it is impossible to distinguish it from ourselves.

-Of all the goals in the world, the hardest of all is self-realisation.
-To realise one’s full potential, to transcend every weakness and limitation, to free oneself of every hurt, wound and regret are such staggering tasks that few can achieve it in a lifetime.
+Of all the goals in the world, the hardest of all is self-realization.
+To realize one’s full potential, to transcend every weakness and limitation, to free oneself of every hurt, wound and regret are such staggering tasks that few can achieve it in a lifetime.
 Each person who sets out on this project, therefore, needs inhuman determination to stay the course.